Narven/rustwannabe/src/080-closures.md

 # Closures

-> Closure is anonymous function that can borrow or capture some data in the scope is nested in.
+> The Closure is an anonymous function that can borrow or capture some data in the scope that is nested.

 Sintaxe: